wouterdebie/locast2dvr/README.md

 ### Multiplexing

-`locast2dvr` normally starts an HTTP instance for each DVR, starting at `port` (default `6077`).
-But with the option `--multiplex`, it will start a single HTTP interface multiplexing all DVRs through one interface for both streaming and EPG.
+`locast2dvr` normally starts an HTTP instance for each Tuner, starting at `port` (default `6077`).
+But with the option `--multiplex`, it will start a single HTTP interface multiplexing all Tuners through one interface for both streaming and EPG.
 Any channels that have the same call sign (like 4.1 ABC) will be deduped.

 For example: if you use `--multiplex --override-zipcodes=90210,55111`, all channels from both zipcodes will be available, but multiplexed at `localhost:6077`.

 In case you still want all HTTP interfaces to start besides the multiplexer, `--multiplex-debug` can be used.
-This will start the multiplexer the next port after the last DVR.
+This will start the multiplexer the next port after the last Tuner.

 For example: if you use `--multiplex --override-zipcodes=90210,55111` it will normally start HTTP interfaces on `127.0.0.1:6077` and `127.0.0.1:6078`.
 The multiplexer will be started on `127.0.0.1:6079`.